Tom gains supplement to French Creek Decree to dedicate water for instream benefit under Water Code section 1707.

-Tom Hicks is a California licensed (Bar No: 238545), San Francisco-based attorney and graduate of the University of San Francisco School of Law.
+Tom Hicks (Cal.
+Bar No: 238545) is a San Francisco-based water rights attorney and graduate of the University of San Francisco School of Law.
 Tom brings a multi-faceted perspective to his legal practice.
 He has over 20 years of litigation, business, collaborative, policy, education, and leadership experience in the private, public, non-profit, and “pro bono” sectors.
 Tom is guided by a pragmatic, results-driven advocacy on behalf of clients.

 Tom works with the leading-edge of attorneys and public-interest, water trust organizations commonly committed to use of voluntary, or non-regulatory, water transfers that have instream flow benefits.